mj-will/ml4np/presentations/p2/PITCHME.md

 Looked into application using reader class that would be used on event by event basis

 Having problems with pretrained classifier output
--- Constant value?
+- Constant value?

 ---

 ### Neural Networks

-Implemented a [self-normalizing neural network](https://arxiv.org/abs/1706.02515) -- Used SELU, AlphaDropout and LeCun uniform initializer -- Some improvement
+Implemented a [self-normalizing neural network](https://arxiv.org/abs/1706.02515)
+- Used SELU, AlphaDropout and LeCun uniform initializer
--- Data scaling
+- Some improvement

 ### BDTs

 Tested a more configs

-Both methods benefit from more data, large improvement from 8K to 20K -- more data?
+Both methods benefit from more data, large improvement from 8K to 20K
+- more data?

 ---